 - Creutzfeldt-Jakob disease

-Mild cognitive impairment is milder than dementia and causes a slight but noticeable decline in cognitive ability.
+The first four types of dementia listed above are the most common (and likely most familiar).
+Mild cognitive impairment (MCI) is weaker than dementia and causes a slight but noticeable decline in cognitive ability.
 These symptoms may be noticed by the individual or family members.
-They include not remembering important events, conversations or appointments.
-Thinking skills may be affected.
-Problems with reasoning, sequencing or complex problem-solving may occur.
+They include not remembering important events, conversations, or appointments.
+Thinking and communication skills may be affected.
+Problems with reasoning, sequencing, or complex problem-solving may occur.
 People diagnosed with MCI are at greater risk for developing dementia.
 If you or a family member have concerns about MCI, talk to your doctor about a further evaluation.

-Alzheimer’s Disease is the most common type of dementia.
+Alzheimer’s disease is the most common type of dementia.
 Alzheimer’s is a progressive disease, which means it worsens over time.
-Those diagnosed under 65 have early-onset Alzheimer’s.
-You can try to slow the progression of early-onset Alzheimer’s by creating brain-healthy habits.
-There are some medications that can treat the symptoms of Alzheimer’s but there is currently no cure for the disease.
+Those diagnosed under 65 have early-onset Alzheimer's.
+You can try to slow the progression of early-onset Alzheimer's by creating brain-healthy habits.
+There are some medications that can treat the symptoms of Alzheimer's and scientists have made some advances towards finding a cure.
+There is, however, currently no cure for this disease.

 Can I get Tested for Alzheimer’s and Dementia?

-The short answer is, yes.
+Yes.
 But the process is more one of elimination rather than determination.
-Many primary physicians will administer the MOCA (The Montreal Cognitive Assessment).
+Many primary physicians will administer The Montreal Cognitive Assessment (MOCA).
 The MOCA is a series of 30 questions.
-It assesses memory, attention, language and abstraction.
+The average completion time is between 10 – 12 minutes.
+It assesses memory, attention, language, and abstraction.
 The test is not intended to diagnose any specific disease.
-But rather it is used as a screening tool.
-Depending on the score, your physician may refer you, your spouse or parent for further evaluation.
+It is used as a screening tool.
+Depending on the score, your physician may refer you, your spouse, or your parents for further evaluation.
 This may include but is not limited to:

 - Ruling out other conditions with lab tests.

-Suspecting that you, a spouse or family member may have dementia is a frightening prospect.
-For that reason, many people hide their symptoms.
-Or they get an evaluation after the disease has progressed.
+Another test is the Mini-Mental State Examination (MMSE).
+The MOCA and the MMSE are similar.
+The latter is shorter (taking about eight minutes to complete).
+Both these tests can prove to be effective.
+Dementia can be a frightening prospect.
+Therefore, people hide their symptoms, or they may get an evaluation after the disease has progressed.
 Don’t wait or live in denial about dementia.
-Knowing sooner will give you and your family time to make plans.
-And although there is no cure, managing symptoms can improve quality of life.
+Knowing sooner will give you and your family time to plan.
+Managing symptoms can improve quality of life.

 Read about our dementia care services and get help today.